Essential Minerals for Health and Well-Being

 Two delivery routes:

-• MSM (methylsulfonylmethane) — crystalline powder, 1–3 g/day in water.
+• MSM (), crystalline powder, 1-3 g/day in water.
 The most-studied oral sulfur supplement; well tolerated, no GI issues at moderate doses.

-• DMSO — dimethyl sulfoxide, the precursor of MSM in the body.
+• DMSO (), the precursor the body converts into MSM.
 Topical (joints, wounds) at 70% solution.
 Pharma-grade only; the industrial-grade DMSO is contaminated.

-For day-to-day mineralisation, MSM is the workhorse.
+For day-to-day mineral support, MSM is the workhorse.
 DMSO is the surgical tool for specific applications.

-A sodium-and-potassium-bicarbonate formula taken daily delivers two things: the alkalinising bicarbonate ion (which the kidneys use to balance the body's acid load) and potassium (which most modern diets are short on against the sodium they over-deliver).
+A sodium-and-potassium-bicarbonate formula taken daily delivers two things: the alkaline bicarbonate ion (which the kidneys use to balance the body's daily acid load), and potassium (which most modern diets are short on against the sodium they over-deliver).

 Daily pH monitoring is cheap and direct.
 Urine pH should run between 6.5 and 7.5; saliva should run 7.0-7.4.
 Strips cost less than the supplements they measure.